hning86/azuremlps/README.md

 There are 3 ways to specify these values:

 1. Create a default _config.json_ file in the same folder where you are running the PowerShell commandlets.
-A sample should look like this:
+A sample config file is included in the ZIP package so you can simply modify it:

 	_config.json_